The weakness of finding descending sequences in ill-founded linear orders: Separating and

 It is clear from the construction that $\iota: T \to P$ is a tree decomposition.
 Let us discuss the shape of the tree $T$.
 In stage $s$, we introduced a bifurcation above a leaf $\sigma_s$ of $T_s$.
 These are the only bifurcations in $T$.
 Observe that, whenever $s' < s$, $\sigma_s$ is either above or to the right of $\sigma_{s'}$, because every suitable extension of $P_s$ is also a suitable extension of $P_{s'}$ and, at stage $s'$, the chosen leaf was the left-most.
-Therefore $T$ has a unique non-isolated infinite path $p = \lim_s \sigma_s$, and a vertex $w$ in $T$ is extendible to an infinite antichain in $T$ if and only if it does not belong to $p$.
+This implies that the sequence $(\sigma_s)_s$ converges to a path $p\in [T]$, i.e.\ for every $n$ there is a stage $s$ such that for every $s'>s$, $p[n]\prefix \sigma_{s'}$.
+This also implies that $p$ is the unique non-isolated path (if $\tau \not \prefix p$ then there are only finitely many bifurcations above $\tau$).
+Observe also that a vertex $w$ in $T$ is extendible to an infinite antichain in $T$ if and only if it does not belong to $p$.

 We may now apply \thref{lemma:treedecomposition} to analyze $P$.
 First, since $T$ is not wqo, neither is $P$.
 Second, we claim that if $v <_P \iota(\sigma)$ for some vertex $\sigma$ on $p$, then $v$ is not extendible to an infinite bad sequence.
 To prove this, suppose $v$ is extendible.
 Then so is $\iota(\sigma)$.
 The proof of \thref{lemma:treedecomposition} implies that $\lceil \iota(\sigma) \rceil = \sigma$ is extendible to an infinite antichain in $T$.
 So $\sigma$ cannot lie on $p$, proving our claim.